When you buy through links on this site, we may earn a commission. Learn more

 Unlike backpacking, you want to avoid carrying a lot of weight on your back.
 Wearing a hiking backpack can be very uncomfortable after long hours in the saddle.
 Not only can a backpack make for a sweaty back, but many cyclists will attest to neck and shoulder pain after extended hours.

 Instead, most gear should be placed on bike bags and packs.
 In the case of bike touring, racks and panniers are the most common form of gear storage.
-However, with bikepacking, especially off-road with mountain bikes, the use of frame bags, Seatpost bags, and other storage attachments is more practical.
+However, with bikepacking, especially off-road mountain bikes, the use of frame bags, Seatpost bags, and other storage attachments is more practical.

 Most Popular Bikepacking Bags